johantre/msword-signature-loader/README.md

 </div>

 ### Using together with Customer data
-Above, we filled out the Provider data.
-Below we'll fill out the Customer data and generate the goodies we're after.\
+Above, we filled out the Provider data.\
+For the sake of completeness of the workflow we'll enter the Customer data as well and generate the goodies we're after.\
 See [msword-properties-generator](https://github.com/johantre/msword-properties-generator) README.md for more info.

 Once the above workflow did run, your screen will look like the first screen below.\